 - Does this surprise you?
 Lack of sleep could cause very serious eye congestion.
 Knowing that, it also causes bags under eyes.
 Sleeping less than what you need also lowers defenses, making you more vulnerable to infections.
 Your body won’t be as well oxygenated, you won’t feel good, and it’s quite normal for you to wake up with red eyes.
 I’m sure this has happened to you sometime before.

 Remedies for caring for and treating your eyes

 1. Natural rest for your eyes

-- Whenever you’ve been up all night with insomnia, or if you haven’t slept very well, one simple remedy for alleviating inflammation in your eyes is to use cold and warm compresses on your eyes.
-Moisten a small towel with very fresh water, and leave them on your face, over your eyes.
-Then, do the same this with the towel, on the other eye.
+- If you’ve been up all night with insomnia, or if you haven’t slept very well, one simple remedy for alleviating inflammation in your eyes is to use cold and warm compresses on your eyes.
+Firstly, moisten a small towel with very fresh water.
+Then leave them on your face, and over your eyes.
+Then, do the same with the towel on the other eye.
 Moisten the towel in warm water – not hot.
 This activates circulation in the eyes.

 2. Witch hazel infusion

 - A very simple remedy.
 All you need to do is make an infusion with hamamelis leaves.
-Once the cup has steeped for a while, moisten a cotton ball with it and leave it on the affected eye for a few seconds.
+Once it has steeped for a while, moisten a cotton ball with it and then leave it on the affected eye for a few seconds.
 This will moisten your affected eye with the infusion.
 Witch hazel is the best plant for treating red eyes.

 3. Carrot slices

 - Carrot is perfect for eye congestion.
-It’s properties have always been great for caring for the eyes, so do not miss this opportunity to try this remedy.
-Boil one carrot in water, cut off two thin slices and place them over your eyes for 10 minutes.
+It’s properties have always been great for caring for the eyes, so don’t miss this opportunity to try this remedy.
+Firstly, boil one carrot in water.
+After that, cut off two thin slices and place them over your eyes for 10 minutes.
 Repeat this step three times a day, cutting new carrot slices.
 This will help greatly to reduce congestion and inflammation.